Austria Issues 2025 Tax Amendment Act to Include OECD Administrative Guidance Updates

 Safe Harbour Amendments

 The Minimum Tax Act includes the Switch-Off rules based on the OECD Administrative Guidance for the purposes of the QDMTT Safe Harbour.
-Article 3(10) of the 2025 Draft Amendment Law also includes the QDMTT Switch-Off rule to jurisdictions where the QDMTT does not apply to securitisation entities.
+Article 3(10) of the 2025 Amendment Law also includes the QDMTT Switch-Off rule to jurisdictions where the QDMTT does not apply to securitisation entities.

-Whilst the draft law includes the deferred tax recognition amendments to Articles 9.1 of the GloBE Rules in the January 2025 OECD Administrative Guidance (including the grace period for DTA reversals), the consequential amendments to the Transitional CbCR Harbour (Article 3(12)) and the QDMTT Safe Harbour (Article 3(10) are also included.
+Whilst the law includes the deferred tax recognition amendments to Articles 9.1 of the GloBE Rules in the January 2025 OECD Administrative Guidance (including the grace period for DTA reversals), the consequential amendments to the Transitional CbCR Harbour (Article 3(12)) and the QDMTT Safe Harbour (Article 3(10) are also included.